-TRAN- R21 Activities adjacent to a road/rail level crossing All Zones Activity status: PER Where: 1. any activity adjacent to a road/rail level crossing, including a new building, other structure, road intersection, vehicle crossing or vegetation, shall comply with the road/rail level crossing 'approach' and 're-start' sight triangles in TRAN-APP7 below.
-TRAN-MD18 - New buildings, structures, road intersections, vehicle considers this is required, absent its written approval.
-TRAN- R22 Installation of a new stock underpass beneath a road corridor or rail corridor All Zones Activity status: RDIS Matters of discretion are restricted to: • TRAN-MD22 - New stock underpass beneath a road corridor or rail corridor Notification An application for a restricted discretionary activity under this rule is precluded from being publicly notified, but may be limited notified only to the relevant road operator or KiwiRail (as applicable) where the consent authority considers this is required, absent its written approval.
+TRAN- R21 Activities adjacent to a road/rail leve l crossing All Zones Activity status: PER Where: 1. any activity adjacent to a road/rail level crossing, including a new building, other structure, road intersection, vehicle crossing or vegetation, shall comply with the road/rail level crossing 'approach' and 're-start' sight triangles in TRAN-APP7 below.
+Activity status when compliance not achieved: RDIS Matters of discretion are restricted to: • TRAN-MD18 - New buildings, structures, road intersections, vehicle crossings or vegetation adjacent to road/rail level crossings • TRAN-MD19 - Land transport infrastructure Notification An application for a restricted discretionary activity under this rule is precluded from being publicly notified, but may be limited notified only to KiwiRail where the consent authority considers this is required, absent its written approval.
+TRAN- R22 Installation of a new stock underpast corridor s beneath a road corridor or rail

+All Zones Activity status: RDIS Matters of discretion are restricted to: • TRAN-MD22 - New stock underpass beneath a road corridor or rail corridor Notification An application for a restricted discretionary activity under this rule is precluded from being publicly notified, but may be limited notified only to the relevant road operator or KiwiRail (as applicable) where the consent authority considers this is required, absent its written approval.
 Activity status when compliance not achieved: N/A TRAN- R23 Rangiora Airfield All Zones Activity status: NC Where: 1. any land use where any structure or vegetation penetrates the Rangiora Airfield Obstacle Limitation Surfaces as shown in TRAN-APP8 and described as: a. take-off climb/approach surface, commencing at ground level at the end of the runway and rising at a gradient of 1 in 20 for a horizontal distance of 1,200m, and splayed outwards at the rate of 1:20 from each side of the runway; and b. side surfaces, commencing at the edge of each runway and rising at a gradient of 1 in 4 until it reaches a height of 2m above the level of the runway.
 Activity status when compliance not achieved: N/A